-The first time I came across the disc golf art of Tom Holsten was a post by Joe Holmes on the Broward Disc Golf Association‘s Facebook Page.
+I first came across the disc golf art of Holsten when I saw a post by Joe Holmes on the Broward Disc Golf Association’s Facebook page.
 It was a picture of a disc golf basket that Holsten created.
 Right away I thought how freakin cool it would be to have one of these babies installed in one of our local disc golf courses in South Florida.
 My disc golf curiosity got the best of me so I decided to contact this creator of cool disc golf art.

 Holsten is a disc golf advocate, having helped to design/install over a half dozen disc golf courses.
 He is currently working on one of the premier winter disc golf events in the world, the Big Freeze Disc Golf Tournament.

 Holsten is also a disc golf enthusiast, having 366 discs hanging on his wall and installing a 9 hole course in his back yard (jealous!) as well as golfing 2 to 3 times a week at Dretzka Park in Milwaukee, WI, with his favorite course overall being Seven Oaks in Nashville, TN.

 And of course Holsten is a disc golf artist, having made at least 1500 to 2000 disc golf trophies, hundreds of disc stands, 60 portable custom Disc Golf Baskets, more than 200 ” Putz III” (24” metal art of hand throwing a disc), a hundred or so small disc golf figurines (golfers putting), 45 – 50 disc hot-stamps, a dozen or so mini hot-stamps, countless metal-art wall designs, a couple disc golf carts, and the list goes on and on.
 No machines are used to bend Holsten’s metal because it is all done by hand!